What are Salesforce managed packages and how can you easily deploy them?

 Share with

-We all know Salesforce handles each metadata type differently, and managed packages are no different.
-Usually, packages can be installed straight into an org, but this isn’t always the best option if there are certain boundaries in place around production or if you’re needing to install a number of packages across many different orgs or sandboxes.
+Salesforce handles each metadata type differently, and managed and unmanaged packages are no different.
+You can usually install packages straight into Salesforce orgs, but this isn’t always the best option when you have production access controls in place or need to install packages across many orgs or sandboxes.

 With Gearset, you can easily deploy your packages through your pipeline or commit them to your version control system (VCS).
 This not only maintains collaboration within the team, but means you can easily automate your deployments — packages included.
-Before we walk you through how to do this with Gearset, let’s recap exactly what a package is.
+Before we show you how to do this with Gearset, here’s what you need to know about packages.

 What are packages in Salesforce?

 In Salesforce, packages act as a container for a bundle of metadata that you want to keep together.
-These packages can contain something as small as an individual object, or something as big as a set of related apps.
-This bundle of components work together as a piece of functionality and can be distributed to any Salesforce user — usually via the AppExchange.
+These packages can contain something as small as an individual custom object, or something as big as a set of related apps, including various app components.
+You’ll find Salesforce partners often use managed packages when they’re looking to distribute or sell their apps to Salesforce users through the AppExchange marketplace.

 There are two package types:

-Managed packages are tightly controlled by the package developer or owner.
+Salesforce managed packages are tightly controlled by the package creator or owner.
 They’re mostly locked down so you can see the components that make up the package but you aren’t able to add to the package or see hidden package details.
-Salesforce allows some properties of managed package components to be edited after installation but these customisations will live outside the package.
+Salesforce allows some attributes of managed package components to be edited after installation but these customizations will live outside the package.

 You can still make customizations by adding on top of the package, like adding a custom field to work with a managed object.
-The owner can also upgrade the package, and uses a license management application to control how many production orgs the package is installed in.
+The owner can also upgrade the package, and uses a license management application to control how many production orgs the package is installed in, using user-based licenses and org-based licenses.

-Unmanaged packages are open source.
-They can be fully viewed and edited by whoever has installed the package.
+Salesforce unmanaged packages are open source.
+They can be fully viewed and edited by whoever has installed the unmanaged package.
 The owner has no control over the contents once it’s in the hands of the installer and the package isn’t held under any license restrictions or able to be upgraded via push updates.
-These types of packages are great for in-house development or for sharing code with other organizations.
+These types of packages are great for in-house development or for sharing code with other Salesforce users and organizations.

-These are the ones we mentioned above — they’re mostly locked down by the original developer.
-The package is owned by a packaging org — with only one managed package allowed in each.
+First-generation packages are mostly locked down by the original developer.
+The package is owned by a packaging org — with only one package allowed in each.
 If you need multiple packages, then each one must have its own packaging org.
 These packages depend on an org-driven model, but they can also be committed to your version control.

-These are more modern and rely solely on source-driven development.
+Second-generation packages rely entirely on source-driven development.
 Salesforce created 2GP because they wanted to remove the dependency on orgs for packaging and introduce more automation via the command line through Salesforce DX.

 This type of package is only available for those using Salesforce DX as developers use scratch orgs as a runtime environment to build and test the customizations.
 These are then merged into the VCS before you build your package.
 A 2GP is owned by a Dev Hub org and acts as a holding space for one or more packages.

-While first generation managed packages use the metadata API, 2GP relies entirely on the Salesforce CLI.
-Because the majority of Salesforce professionals use the metadata API, rather than Salesforce CLI, we’re going to focus on deploying first generation managed packages in this blog post.
+First-generation managed packages use org-based development with the Metadata API, while second-generation managed packages use source-driven development with Salesforce CLI.
+Salesforce recommends 2GP for new applications.
+But many existing AppExchange packages were built with 1GP, and understanding 1GP deployment methods remains valuable for teams working with these established packages or in the process of migration.
+Because the majority of Salesforce professionals use the Metadata API, rather than Salesforce CLI, we’re going to focus on deploying first-generation managed packages in this blog post.

 Can you install a managed package in a sandbox?

 Yes you can — and you absolutely should!
-Installing a managed package in a sandbox allows you to test business logic like triggers and flows.
-Even though you can’t open the package and add to it, you can build modifications that work alongside the contents of the package — like building a custom field for a managed object.
+Installing a Salesforce managed package in a sandbox allows you to test business logic like triggers and flows.
+Even though you can’t open the package and add to it, you can build modifications that work alongside the contents of the package — like building a custom field for a managed object, specifically for testing purposes.

 Installing a managed package in a sandbox won’t affect the licenses — they’re only used when you install the package into a production environment.